darkkmj/DesignPatternExample/README.md

 # DesignPatternExample
-study for GoF's design pattern
+study for GoF's design pattern. a project in this repository is consist of sample codes in the Head First Design Patterns book.